Ni-zav/vendorse/packages/shared/README.md

-# Vendorse Shared Types & Utilities
+# Vendorse Shared Package

+## Overview
-A shared package containing common types, interfaces, and utilities used across the Vendorse platform.
+Shared types, interfaces, and utilities used across the Vendorse platform.

 ## Installation